rvanalphen/Geomag/README.md

     - DONE: outfile for whole file,each line, all in ns,all in ew

+    - DONE: remove mean from data

     - integrate maping with cartopy

-    - use z of drone location to only use points within a tolerance of expected flight height
+    - use z of location to only use points within a tolerance of expected flight height

-    - integrate wavlet code rocco has been using
+    - integrate wavlet leveling

     - remove linear trends from line